raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 [niftybank_acf_pacf]: ../assets/post_imgs/2020-06-20-time-series-analysis-and-prediction/niftybank_2000-2019_acf_pacf.PNG
 [niftybank_returns_arima]: ../assets/post_imgs/2020-06-20-time-series-analysis-and-prediction/niftybank_2000-2019_returns_arima_predictions.PNG

-**DISCLAIMER** - _What this project is not!_:
+**DISCLAIMER** - _What this project is not_:

 1. This project does not give any investment advice & is purely for research and academic purposes
 2. The code is not meant for production, error-catching and logging mechanism have been skipped intentionally

 **One word** for my fellow developers & interested folks:

+**IF**

-1. If you like the project or find it interesting, please star it on GitHub
++ You like the project -> please star it on GitHub
-2. Kindly provide a link back to this project or my profile on LinkedIn/GitHub if you use any of the codes in any capacity (courtsey in Open Source)
-3. Since the project is in active developement, if you find anything wrong/sinful: please raise an issue in GitHub repository [here][github_repository]
++ You find anything wrong -> please raise an issue in GitHub repository [here][github_repository]
-4. If you want to enhance/improve/help or contribute in any capacity: please raise a PR in GitHub repository [here][github_repository]
++ You want to enhance/improve/help or contribute in any capacity -> please raise a PR in GitHub repository [here][github_repository]
-5. I am quite dissatisfied with the code design, and would appreciate if anyone can improve over it!
++ You use any of the codes -> kindly provide a link back to this project or my profile on LinkedIn/GitHub (courtsey in Open Source)
+...there's always scope in improving the code design!

 > I can't recall ever once having seen the name of a market timer on Forbes' annual list of the richest people in the world.
 If it were truly possible to predict corrections, you'd think somebody would have made billions by doing it.
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Peter Lynch

-Hello reader, this project is completetly about Time Series - its analysis, prediction modelling and hyperparameter optimization - specifically Bayesian HPO using Gausian Processes.
-I have made sure that the code is reusable & generic enough.
+Hello reader, this project is completetly about Time Series - its analysis, prediction modelling and hyperparameter optimization(HPO) - specifically Bayesian HPO using Gausian Processes.
+I have made sure that the code is reusable.
 You can find some cool coding hacks and extensive API usage of libraries in the code.
-You can also try it out on different data sets as well!
-We'll be coding together and apply ARIMA, Deep Learning - CNNs, LSTMs & the likes.
-It's going to be extremely technical, all code has been open sourced [here on GitHub][github_repository] and I have tried my best to aid you with explicit code comments and annotations.
+What's more?!
+Since the code is generic, you can also try it out on different data sets as well!
+We'll employ ARIMA, Deep Learning - CNNs, LSTMs & the likes.
+It's going to be extremely technical, all code has been open sourced [here][github_repository] and I have tried my best to aid you with explicit code comments and annotations.
-The project has been implemented in Python.
+The project has been implemented in Python & following are the libraries utilised:

 + Deep Learning library - tf.keras (yes, there's difference between this and Keras)
 + Visualization library - Bokeh